yotarok/flacenc-rs/README.md

   dependency tree smaller, you may do that by `default-features = false`. `par` adds dependency to [`crossbeam-channel`](https://crates.io/crates/crossbeam-channel) crate.
+- `serde`: Makes FLAC component datatypes to be serializable/ deserializable.
+  This is convenient for analyzing FLAC streams.

-In an example encoder `flacenc-bin`, all the features except for `simd-nightly` are enabled by default.
-Further, `simd-nightly` is used in [the benchmarking script](run_reporter.sh).
+In an example encoder `flacenc-bin`, all the features except for `simd-nightly` are enabled by default. `simd-nightly` is used in
+[the benchmarking script](run_reporter.sh).

 ## Contributing